Lead Opinion

 After jury selection, defendant challenged the admissibility of the non-appearing woman’s statement to Officer Ruocco—identifying defendant as the person wielding the shotgun—on hearsay and confrontation grounds.

 At trial, the State presented three witnesses.
 Officer Ruoeco testified that he and Officer Sullivan were dispatched to the area of 199 Bidwell Avenue in Jersey City on the report of a man with a shotgun.
 On their arrival, defendant was standing in front of 199 Bidwell Avenue.
 While Officer Sullivan “was holding [defendant],” Officer Ruocco was approached by an eighteen- or nineteen-year-old black woman who “came from around the corner.”
 She told the officer that she was standing on the corner (apparently with others) when defendant “pointed a shotgun at their direction and stated get off the corner.”
-She also “stated that the shotgun was thrown under a black Cadillac.”
+She also “stated that the shotgun was thrown under a black Cadillac

 Officer Sullivan gave a somewhat different account.
 Officer Sullivan testified that after he and Officer Ruocco arrived at the scene, a black female walked across the street and approached him.
 She said, “[T]hat’s him,” pointing to defendant, “he’s the one with the gun.”
 The two officers then told defendant to halt, and he replied, “What do you want me for?”
 Simultaneously, the woman advised the officers that the gun was underneath a black Cadillac.
 With Officer Ruoeco in control of defendant—ten feet from the Cadillac—and the arrival of another police ear, Officer Sullivan retrieved the unloaded shotgun from underneath the car.

 According to Officer Sullivan, the woman stated that she did not want to be a witness, and therefore he did not get her name.
-Fearing that people on the street might become disruptive, Officers Sullivan and Ruocco immediately transported defendant to
+Fearing that people on the street might become disruptive, Officers Sullivan and Ruocco immediately transported defendant to the district police station.
+Officer Sullivan explained that the shotgun was not dusted for fingerprints because of defendant’s reported admission to Officer Ruocco.
+However, Officer Sullivan testified that in his presence defendant denied owning or having anything to do with the shotgun.

 Last, Detective Daniel Diaz of the Hudson County Prosecutor’s Office testified that the shotgun recovered under the Cadillac was operable.

 Defendant presented two witnesses, both friends, Tarieka Hatcher and Vladimir Thomas.
-Ms. Hatcher, a postal employee, testified that on the evening in question she met defendant and his friend, Vladimir Thomas, at a bar.
+Ms. Hatcher, a postal employee, testified that on the evening in question she met defendant and his friend, Vladimir Thomas, at а bar.
 Defendant had attended a funeral earlier in the day.
 They carried out champagne to bring to defendant’s home near the corner of Bidwell Avenue and Martin Luther King Drive, where a number of people were on the street.
 She was in close proximity to defendant, near his home on Bidwell Avenue, until the time of his arrest.
 She never saw him in possession of a shotgun.

 Mr. Thomas, a carpenter, testified that on February 12, 2005, he too was in the company of defendant, first at the funeral, later at the bar, and afterwards in front of defendant’s home on Bidwell Avenue.
 He described the “area [as] a drug comer.”
 He recalled that he was in defendant’s presence on Bidwell Avenue for all but the few minutes he was inside a nearby food store.
 As he left the store, he observed the police handcuffing defendant.
 At no point did he see defendant in possession of a shotgun.